ballerina-platform/ballerina-dev-website/learn.md

   <img class="cLearnIcon" src="/img/User-Guide-v1.png"/>
   <h2>User Guide</h2>
-  <p>Learn about all the features of the language and its platform capabilities.</p>
+  <p>Learn about all the features of the language and its capabilities.</p>
   </a>

 </div>